RaghavaAlajangi/DCscope/docs/sec_interface.rst

 Terminology
 ===========
-Shape-Out 2 introduces several terms in the user interface that also play a role in data analysis and are consequently used in the entire code base.
+DCscope introduces several terms in the user interface that also play a role in data analysis and are consequently used in the entire code base.

 basin
     A source of feature data stored in datasets other than the one opened by the user.
 For an overview on basins, please take a look at the :ref:`dclab documentation <dclab:sec_av_basins>`.
 When exporting data
-    from Shape-Out, the original dataset can be referenced via basins, allowing you to reduce data redundancy.
+    from DCscope, the original dataset can be referenced via basins, allowing you to reduce data redundancy.

 block matrix